Dave-New-Dev/encrypt-file/README.md

 encrypt files "virus"
 but the developer is a script kiddie who just followed an online tutorial

-ik some of y'all boutta flex on me by forking this, making it an actually functional malware
+(I already know that some of y'all boutta flex on me by forking this)